robocorp/robotframework-lsp/robocorp-code/README.md

     -   Code Lenses to `Run Task` / `Debug Task` for tasks decorated with `@task`.
     -   `ROBO TASKS OUTPUT` which shows the output of tasks run with `@task`.
 -   Support for [Work Items](https://robocorp.com/docs/developer-tools/visual-studio-code/extension-features#using-work-items).
--   Automatic bootstrapping of the Python environment for the `Robot Framework Language Server`.
--   Create a Robot from a pre-configured template using the `Robocorp: Create Robot` action.
+-   Create a Task Package from a pre-configured template using the `Robocorp: Create Task Package (Robot)` action.
--   Upload a Robot to the cloud with the `Robocorp: Upload Robot to the Robocorp Cloud` action.
+-   Upload a Robot to the cloud with the `Robocorp: Upload Task Package (Robot) to Control Room` action.
--   Link to the cloud with the `Robocorp: Link to Robocorp Cloud` action.
+-   Link to the cloud with the `Robocorp: Link to Control Room` action.
--   Unlink from the cloud with the `Robocorp: Unlink and remove credentials from Robocorp Cloud` action.
+-   Unlink from the cloud with the `Robocorp: Unlink and remove credentials from Control Room` action.
 -   Verify Robot for inconsistencies with `Robocorp: Robot Configuration Diagnostics` action.
--   Create a terminal with a Robot environment through the `Robocorp: Terminal with Robot environment` action.
+-   Create a terminal with a Robot environment through the `Robocorp: Terminal with Task Package (Robot) environment` action.
--   Run a Robot with the `Robocorp: Run Robot` action.
+-   Run a Robot with the `Robocorp: Run Task Package (Robot)` action.
--   Debug a Robot with the `Robocorp: Debug Robot` action. - It's possible to debug plain Python tasks using the Python extension or Robot Framework tasks using the Robot Framework Language Server (in which case the task must start with `python -m robot` and finish with the folder/filename to be run).
+-   Debug a Robot with the `Robocorp: Debug Task Package (Robot)` action. - It's possible to debug plain Python tasks using the Python extension or Robot Framework tasks using the Robot Framework Language Server (in which case the task must start with `python -m robot` and finish with the folder/filename to be run).
 -   When a [robot.yaml](https://robocorp.com/docs/setup/robot-yaml-format) is found, it utilises the related Python environment when running/debugging `.robot` files using the RobotFramework Language Server.
 -   Set the pythonPath configuration to get code completion in the Python extension through the `Set pythonPath based on robot.yaml` action.
 -   View, launch and debug Robots from the `Robots` view.